 Together we can save this species from extinction

 Since 2018, Niabi has been a partner with Painted Dog Research Trust (PDRT) to support their conservation efforts through use of satellite tracking collars and the development of anti-snare collars that can break snare wire to save the dog from the collateral effect of bush meat trapping.
 Together, Niabi and PDRT incorporated field education to help change the public perception of the endangered Painted Dog, encouraging community members to help remove wire snares and impose driving speed limits to help protect the dogs, thus achieving meaningful conservation.
-Snare wire sculptures are made community members and sold in Niabi’s Gift Shop to support conservation efforts.
+Snare wire sculptures are made by community members and sold in Niabi’s Gift Shop to support conservation efforts.

 Creating conservation champions of all ages